python-accelerator-middle-layer/governance/steering_committee/meeting_20250627/agenda.md

 - Approve minutes from last meeting

-- Report from maintainers (Jean-Luc):
+- Report from maintainers (Teresia):

   Role and working group descriptions.
 What are their plans to do next.